zioproto/argocd-apps/README.md

 terraform apply -auto-approve -var-file=terraform.tfvars
 ```

 The template will install AKS and call the ArgoCD module to install everything that is in this repo under the `/apps` folder.
-For `cert-manager` to work this repo uses the nip.io DNS service to create a certificate for the ingress controller.
+For `cert-manager` to work this repo uses the cloudapp.azure.com DNS name to create a certificate for the ingress controller.

 Note that I modify the official template to allow insecure connections (SSL is terminated at the ingress controller) and using the latest image.